Morpheus3000/PIE-Net/README.md

 # PIE-Net: Photometric Invariant Edge Guided Network for Intrinsic Image Decomposition
 This is the official model and network release for the paper:

 P. Das, S. Karaoglu and T. Gevers, [PIE-Net: Photometric Invariant Edge Guided Network for Intrinsic Image Decomposition](https://ivi.fnwi.uva.nl/cv/pienet/assets/PIE_NET_CVPR_2022_main_paper.pdf), IEEE Conference of Computer Vision and Pattern Recognition (CVPR), 2022.
 The official project page can be found [here](https://ivi.fnwi.uva.nl/cv/pienet/).
+The pretrained model for the realworld evaluations can be downloaded from [here](https://uvaauas.figshare.com/articles/conference_contribution/real_world_model_t7/19940000)

 Our model exploits illumination invariant features in an edge-driven hybrid CNN approach.
 The model is able to predict physically consistent reflectance and shading from a single input image, without the need for any specific priors.
 The network is trained without any specialised dataset or losses.